AftabHussain/aftabhussain.github.io/Projects.md

 ## Graspan: A scalable graph processing system for scalable big code analysis <a href="#top">⬆</a> {#graspan}

-We built a disk-based parallel graph system, Graspan, that uses a novel edge-pair centric computation model to compute dynamic transitive closures on very large program graphs.
+<small>We built a disk-based parallel graph system, Graspan, that uses a novel
+edge-pair centric computation model to compute dynamic transitive closures on very large program graphs.
 We implement context-sensitive pointer/alias and dataflow analyses on Graspan.
 An evaluation of these analyses on